 Flora Armetta, PhD

-David is the Head of School at Grace Academy in Georgetown, Texas.
+David is the head of school at Hillsdale Academy, Michigan.
 David did his PhD in philosophy and the philosophy of education and is the author of Plato: The Great Philosopher-Educator.
+David’s ClassicalU course is based on this book and goes by the same name: Plato: The Great Philosopher-Educator.

 Chris Perrin, PhD